uboslinux/ubos-website/content/docs/developers/faq/setup-developer-vm-apple-silicon-parallels.md

    # systemctl poweroff
    ```

-1. Remove the ISO file from the VM by clicking on the "[Optical Drive]" in "Storage" and
+1. Remove the ISO file from the VM:
-   selecting "remove".

-{{% note %}}
-IMPORTANT: Now set Settings / System /  "Enable EFI (special OSes only)", otherwise
-the newly installed VM won't boot.
-{{% /note %}}
+   * In the Parallels Control Center, click on the gears icon next to the "ubosdev" VM
+   * Select CD/DVC
+   * In the "Source" drop-down, select Disconnect.
+   * Close the Configuration window

 ### Remaining configuration